He would not leave his mother behind.

 “We hadn’t,” she added in a far-off voice, “realized until two weeks ago that he was at Clúann.”

 “Where my father died, trying to save a woman trapped in a burning barn?”

-“No,” she replied slowly.
+She shook her head and spoke slowly.
 “Your father ran in of his own accord.”

 “He was a good man, my father,” Agon offered.